 Instead of blurting out something hurtful try looking to other contributions you both offer the household.
 Make a list of the monetary and other types (raising the kids, errands, picking up the household slack because of not working as many hours, etc.) of contributions you both make to see the roles each of you play and look at how those roles complement each other.

-The scenario: What you see as a want your partner sees as a need.
+3. What you see as a want your partner sees as a need.